 Advising & Recommendations

-When faculty members talk to students about studying abroad, they may want to ask the student to complete the following form prior to the initial meeting:
+When faculty members speak with a student about studying abroad, they may want to ask the student to complete the following form prior to the initial meeting:

-This form asks students to identify their preferences in key aspects of the study abroad experience.
+This form asks students to identify their preferences among key aspects of the study abroad experience.

 Faculty can use the Smith International Travel Experiences System (SITES) to peruse programs that are on the Approved List.
 This is also the site where students will be submitting their applications for study abroad approval.